When it comes to the types of car crashes, there are few more dangerous than…

-It is not uncommon to see pieces of a tire scattered across the highway.
+It is common to see pieces of a tire scattered across the highway.
 Many of us would think this is due to excessive wear.
-However, this is also a sign of a defective tire that blew with no warning putting everyone on the road in danger.
+However, this is also a sign of a defective tire that blew with no warning, putting everyone on the road in danger.

-The National Highway Traffic Administration (NHTSA) estimates that more than 8,000 car collisions every year are attributed to tire blowouts.
-This could lead to collisions leaving drivers, passengers, and even nearby pedestrians seriously injured.
+The National Highway Traffic Administration (NHTSA) estimates that in 2017 there were 738 total motor vehicle traffic fatalities in tire-related crahses.
+Tire blowouts could lead to crashes leaving drivers, passengers, and even nearby pedestrians seriously injured.

 Common causes of tire failure